UNM-CARC/QuickBytes/Gurobi optimizer with R.md

 # Gurobi optimizer with R

 [Gurobi optimizer](https://www.gurobi.com/products/gurobi-optimizer/) is a problem solving software that can be used within R. It can solve integer, linear, and quadratic programming optimizations.
-These techniques can help to find the best, most efficient answers to complex models.
+These techniques can help to find the answers to complex models.

 ## Example of running Gurobi optimizer with R at CARC